NemoOudeis/nemo.oudeis.fyi/content/posts/covid-lessons.md

 draft:      true
 ---

-I haven't worked from the office since 20th of February.
-Most of my department in Rakuten hasn't been in the office in weeks/months, the one time I stopped by end of March to pickup a testing device and a big motinor I met about 4 people out of 70 or so, the office is a ghost town, with tumbleweeds and all.
-We've all adjusted our work and personal life significantly, we learned to cope as organiaztion and as individuals.
+I haven't worked from the office since 20th of February, that's a little over 2 months.
+Most of my department in Rakuten hasn't been in the office in weeks/months, the one time I stopped by end of March to pickup a testing device and a big monitor I met about 4 people out of 70 or so, the office is a ghost town, with tumbleweeds and all.
+We've all adjusted our work and personal life significantly, we learned to cope as organization and as individuals.
 These are some observations I made about myself, my team and what I heard from friends within the company -- all anecdotal evidence (as always).

-So let's dive into it - what did we learn?
+So let's jump right into it - what did we learn?

 * From home we work just as effective & efficient
 * 9am - 5:30pm never really mattered